 There are a variety of actions that may be effective when defending against a criminal charge.
 Identifying the options as early as possible is part of the process of protecting the criminally accused.
 At the firm, Attorney Matheny has extensive insight into the criminal justice system, and formerly served as Assistant State Attorney for the Miami-Dade State Attorney's Office where he prosecuted misdemeanor and felony crimes.

 He has achieved many notable victories and is recognized as an outstanding trial lawyer.
 There is no question that trial experience and ability can make the difference in whether a defendant is found guilty or not guilty.
 Don't take any chances with your future.
 Get an experienced defense lawyer fighting for you from the instant you have the opportunity to contact the firm after your arrest.

 The firm genuinely will "have your back."
 Each case taken on is given full attention.
 A full analysis of the situation will be undertaken on an immediate basis.
 If you have been the victim of a rights violation, you can be confident that the attorney will be exposing this fact to the court in an effort to get the charges dismissed.
 Whether you are guilty, innocent, or there are mitigating factors that could impact your case, get the firm on your side immediately after your arrest.

-Have You Been Arrested for a Crime in South Florida?
+Have You Been Arrested for a Crime in Miami-Dade County?

 Rely on the Experience of a Lawyer Who Knows Both Sides of the Law